 The short answer: a resounding no.

 The longer answer: Let me use myself as an example.
 I work in medical communications.
-Even though I have performed an experiment for several years, I don’t see the work I did at the bench during my Ph.D. and post-doc as a waste of time.
+Even though I haven’t performed an experiment for several years, I don’t see the work I did at the bench during my Ph.D., and post-doc as a waste of time.

 I see it as an asset because it gives me a perspective I would otherwise not have when I have to write application notes, whitepapers, and protocols.
 How?